markNZed/GPT-NeoX-Colab/notebook2task.md

 **Conclusion:**

 The goal is to create a collaborative and experimental environment where team members can explore different training algorithms for GPT-NeoX models focused on Python code completion.
-By leveraging GitHub for code sharing and W&B for experiment tracking, the project aims to foster a collaborative learning experience.
+By leveraging GitHub for code sharing and MLFlow for experiment tracking, the project aims to foster a collaborative learning experience.
 The notebook should serve as both a practical tool for experimentation and an educational resource for the team.

 ---